riboviz/riboviz/docs/developer/config.md

 }
 ```

-then `riboviz.upgrade_config` would be updated to:
+then `riboviz/upgrade_config.py` would be updated to:

 ```python
 RENAMES = {